 Simply put, business divorces are unpleasant.
 They key to getting through as unscathed as possible is to accept that the outcome will never be perfect and that it is always better to make a deal with your former partners than drag the matter into court.
 In either event, the myriad of legal and business issues that must be confronted can be handled more efficiently and effectively with good counsel.

-Noah Green is an attorney and partner at the firm of Green and Stewart, P.C. in Pasadena, CA. He can be reached at (626) 395-7686 or email@example.com.
+Noah Green is an attorney and partner at the firm of The Green Firm, P.C. in Pasadena, CA. He can be reached at (626) 395-7686 or firstname.lastname@example.org.